 Babies start to be able to mirror your expressions back to you just after they’re born, and by the time they’re 3 months old, they’re pretty competent little mimics when it comes to facial expression.
 So if Baby is looking a little pouty, the first question you’ve got to ask is whether they are dealing with a pouty you, and even if smiling at them doesn’t get their grin going right away, it’s a great place to start!

 - Is that a hat?

 Anything can be a hat if you wear it the right way – and if you wear it the wrong way, Baby will probably enjoy that even more.
-As babies get older and start to recognize more and more of what ‘normal’ is, their senses of humor grow, since they start to be able to recognize the things that aren’t normal – like, say, you wearing her teddy bear as a hat – and think that they’re hilarious.
-And she will probably think it’s even better when your makeshift hats fall off.
+As babies get older and start to recognize more and more of what ‘normal’ is, their senses of humor grow, since they start to be able to recognize the things that aren’t normal – like, say, you wearing their teddy bear as a hat – and think that they’re hilarious.
+And they will probably think it’s even better when your makeshift hats fall off.

 - Through the looking glass

 Mirror, mirror on the wall, who’s the smiliest baby of them all?
 Often, it’s the baby who’s mugging and flirting with their own reflection.

 By the time Baby is between 4 and 6 months old, they are big enough, strong enough, old enough and tough enough to take on an intense and age-old rite of passage through childhood – peek-a-boo, of course.
 At around 4 to 6 months old, Baby starts to get a sense of object permanence, which means they are starting to understand that even when they can’t see you, you’re still around, which makes peek-a-boo a much more exciting game than the one where you blink out of existence as soon as Baby can’t meet your eyes any longer.
 Plus, the way peek-a-boo gets repetitive appeals to Baby’s love of knowing what’s coming next, and your face is the best big-reveal of all, so a few rounds of peek-a-boo could be just what Baby needs.